Chocolate Chip Cookies With Egg Yolks

-These chocolate chip egg yolk cookies are rich and tender, bursting with rich chocolate—the perfect recipe for leftover egg yolks.
+These chewy chocolate chip cookies with egg yolks are rich and tender, with melty pockets of chocolate.
+The perfect recipe for to use up 3 leftover egg yolks.

 stacked cookies.

-• White sugar and soft brown sugar: These two types of sugars are balanced to give the cookies a perfect sweetness, with a hint of molasses flavor from the brown sugar.
+White sugar and soft brown sugar: These two types of sugars are balanced to give the cookies a perfect sweetness, with a hint of molasses flavor from the brown sugar.
 The brown sugar also makes a more moist cookie.
-You could also use dark brown sugar.

-• Butter: You can use salted or unsalted butter at room temperature to give the cookies a delicious buttery taste.
+• Butter: You can use salted or unsalted butter, make sure it’s at room temperature.

-• Chocolate Chips: Choose from dark chocolate chunks or traditional chocolate chips.
+• Chocolate chips: Choose from dark chocolate chunks or traditional chocolate chips.
 Both work well in this recipe, it all depends on your preference.
-I’ve used both!
+I’ve used both for a mix of pools of chocolate and smaller bits

 Method